 Beyond region competitions, lessons provide other opportunities: Every year, students are invited to participate in the solo & ensemble contest in the spring.
 This is an opportunity for students who are involved in lessons to shine and show the level of solo musicianship they have developed.

 Auditions take place at the end of the school year for placement in one of Lawler’s four advanced ensembles.
 Students who take lessons almost always place higher than those who do not.

 Lessons aren’t only about being competitive.
 When a student takes on the challenge of learning a stringed instrument, they are starting a lifelong journey of learning and refining techniques to make beautiful music.
 Lessons are not a short term fix-all, but a long term commitment to being a competent and growing musician.
 As students grow physically, they will need to adjust their techniques.
 As they develop a love for their instrument, they will want to learn more than the classroom environment is able to provide.

 Lessons are a full school year commitment.
 They are available as pull-outs during orchestra class once a week or outside of the school day.
 Most lessons take place during the school day, however they can take place before/after school.
 Older, more competitive students usually choose to take lessons outside of the school day to be able to take longer lessons each week.

 It is important to get signed up with a qualified teacher.
 There are many teachers in the area – some are more qualified than others.
 Some teachers or schools of music will happily take your money, but have no idea how to teach with proper technique.
-Make sure you are receiving lessons from a competent teacher by contacting Mrs. LaLonde to get paired with a recommended lesson teacher.
+Make sure you are receiving lessons from a competent teacher by using a district approved lesson teacher.
 Lesson availability goes quickly, and we often have a waitlist.
 Lessons will be filled first-come, first-served.
-If you are interested in lessons, please fill out the form below as soon as possible and we will get you connected with a teacher.
+If you are interested in lessons, please use the form below to complete registration and we will get you connected with a teacher.